intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 **Note**: make sure you've plugged in a UVC webcam before attempting to run the application

-After successfully uploading the sketch to the target hardware, a *sketches* folder will be created in the *Home* directory on the Ubuntu desktop (where the Arduino Create IDE places an executable).
+After successfully uploading the sketch to the target hardware, a *sketches* folder will be created in the *Home* directory on the Ubuntu desktop (where the Arduino Create IDE places the compiled code).
 Because the sketches folder is protected, You'll need to run the application as root user.

 ```
 sudo su
 cd sketches
 ```
 ```
-./people_detect_count
+./OpenCV-PeopleCounter
 ```

 A window should pop up and when a person is detected, you'll see a green bounding box around the person.
+And the terminal displays the "People count" as a numerical value (for example, 2).

 ## How it works
 The people counter/detector uses Histograms of Oriented Gradients (HOG), a type of "feature descriptor", to achieve object detection.
 A feature descriptor (an algorithm) encodes information from an image or video into numerical values.
 Those values are then used to distinguish one feature from another (to make the task of classification easier).
 HOG features are calculated...

 HOG appears in the code as `HOGDescriptor hog; hog.setSVMDetector(HOGDescriptor::getDefaultPeopleDetector());`

-[//]: # (add link to HOG descriptor class in OpenCV)
+Read more about the [HOG descriptor class](https://docs.opencv.org/3.1.0/d5/d33/structcv_1_1HOGDescriptor.html) at opencv.org.

-[//]: # (OpenCV class versus C++ class)
+[//]: # ()
-[//]: # (counts per frame, every frame you get an updated count, and output should be in the terminal window)